tradingview/lightweight-charts/docs/timescale.md

 ### applyOptions()

 Applies new options to the time scale.
-Argument is an object with a set of options.
+The argument is an object with options that should be modified.

 ```javascript
 chart.timeScale().applyOptions({